Chinese envoy going to US to prepare for trade talks

-A Chinese envoy is going to Washington on Wednesday to prepare for trade negotiations.
+A Chinese envoy will head to Washington on Wednesday to prepare for trade negotiations.

 The announcement Tuesday follows conciliatory gestures by both sides ahead of the October talks on their fight over trade and technology, which threatens to dampen global economic growth.